ONSdigital/spp-logger/go/README.md

 | log_level | int               | `logging.INFO` - This is only used if `context` values are empty                                                      |
 | stream    | IO                | `sys.stdout`                                                                                                                          |

+The logger contains a `go_log_level`, this is because there is no critical level in go, so we set a hook which is actually an error log.
+This means when a critical log is called the `go_log_level` will be `ERROR` wheras the `log_level` will be critical.
+This is to be in keeping with the other loggers.

 **Note**: If an attribute name overlaps with a context, the context always takes preference.
                                                                                                         |